mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Your site has an excellent level of usability, and works well for touchscreen or standard computer displays.
 You have gone beyond what is required and added useful extra code or design elements.
 * Meticulous work that fulfils the usability requirements of this project: your site works well for touchscreen or standard computer displays.
 You have gone beyond what is required and added useful extra code or design elements to create a professional website.

+## Your overall mark

+Your overall mark is worked out on the basis of the average of the individual marks for your site: so it’s better to spend time on each aspect of your site rather than concentrating on just one.